This article draws on materials originally used on our Delta Module One course and looks at three areas:

 b) What organisational

-would learners need to be able to control in order to
+and linguistic features would learners need to be able to control in order to

 do give presentations?